 Anne Akiko Meyers

-Anne has collaborated with a diverse array of artists outside of traditional classical, including jazz icons Chris Botti and Wynton Marsalis; avant-garde musician, Ryuichi Sakamoto; electronic music pioneer, Isao Tomita; pop-era act, Il Divo; and singer, Michael Bolton.
-She performed the National Anthem in front of 42,000 fans at Safeco Field (now T-Mobile Park) in Seattle, appeared twice on The Tonight Show and was featured in a segment on MSNBC’s Countdown with Keith Olbermann that became that show’s third most popular story of the year.
+Anne has also collaborated with a diverse array of artists outside of traditional classical, including jazz icons Chris Botti and Wynton Marsalis; avant-garde musician, Ryuichi Sakamoto; electronic music pioneer, Isao Tomita; pop-era act, Il Divo; and singer, Michael Bolton.
+She performed the National Anthem in front of 42,000 fans at Safeco Field (now T-Mobile Park) in Seattle, appeared twice on The Tonight Show, and was featured in a segment on MSNBC’s Countdown with Keith Olbermann that became that show’s third most popular story of the year.

-Los Angeles Philharmonic, Hollywood Bowl, Gustavo Dudamel, conductor
+LA Philharmonic, Hollywood Bowl, Gustavo Dudamel, conductor